ambrosus/eth-exporter/README.md

 ---------|------------
 rpcUrl   | Optional.
 The rpcUrl to the Parity client.
 Default http://localhost:8545. port   | Optional.
 The port to expose the metrics at.
-Default 9998.
-Addresses   | Optional.
+Default 9998. addresses   | Optional.
 The address and alias of an address' balance that you would like to track.

 ## Exported Metrics